-The Trump administration implemented the “Migrant Protection Protocol”, commonly referred to as the “Remain in Mexico” policy, in January 2019.
-Under the policy, non-Mexican asylum-seekers entering the US may be deported to Mexico while their asylum cases are processed.
+People escaping violence and persecution in other countries in crisis have the right to request asylum at the US border without being criminalized, turned back, used for political stunts, or separated from their children.
+The Trump administration implemented the “Migrant Protection Protocol,” commonly referred to as the “Remain in Mexico” policy, in January 2019.
+Under the policy, non-Mexican asylum seekers entering the US could be deported to Mexico while their asylum cases are processed.
 In order to avoid deportation, migrants must explicitly state that they fear persecution or torture in Mexico.

 Upon taking office, President Biden declared a number of Executive Orders impacting asylum seekers at the US border, including one that creates a task force to reunite separated families and others that began to outline a vision for a humane asylum system and reversal of Trump Administration policies.

 On December 27, 2022, the Supreme Court upheld Title 42, the Trump-era policy that turned asylum seekers away under the guise of public health.

 Despite established rights under US and international law, people’s access to asylum at the border was severely limited under the Trump Administration, and many of the most severe policies continued well into the Biden Administration.

 In March 2020, the Trump Administration implemented a public health rule to turn away most asylum seekers at the border, without giving them a chance to present their cases for asylum.
 The rule is commonly referred to as “Title 42” because its legal authority derives from Title 42 of the US Code.